PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2018-10-15-Language-barriers.md

   I have nothing to say but "sorry".
 Overall, all translations will be rejected.
 Better yet, I will need to think about some kind of resource system to maintain this type of content in my projects.
+  It is also redundant to try to gather OS community around your projects without giving them engaging tasks and actually caring for the project.
+If I don't visit my github nowadays, no one else will.

   I'm sorry.